ZacharyTarkowski/Hippo_Project/README.md

 # Hippo_Project

+Project for my Mother, who is a teacher with a hippo themed classroom.
+The animation I will use is a hippo waving when the IR sensor is triggered, and sleeping when not triggered.
+Until I get the art for that, the placeholder is Crasher Wake from Pokemon.

 Plays an idle animation until an IR sensor is triggered, then plays the active animation on a TFT screen.

 Will be a cartoon hippo for my moms classroom.

 "Animation" is a strong word, it rotates between a series of pictures.

 Lazy hack to not use the SD card is to run-length encode the images.
+Encoder is included, it should spit out a C array to pop into Hippo_Images.h

 Credit to :
-Placeholder for TFT lib (draw_image doesnt work for me btw) Placeholder for TFT lib 2 (draw image works but screen clear is significantly slower than TFT lib 1's) Placeholder for geeksforgeeks runlength encoder
+https://github.com/afiskon/stm32-ili9341 (draw_image doesnt work for me btw) https://github.com/martnak/STM32-ILI9341 (draw image works but screen clear is significantly slower than TFT lib 1's)